Quick Links

 Extra -Curricular

-The Department runs an A Level History trip every 2 years to Paris to support the A Level unit on the French Revolution and Napoleon
+The Department runs an A Level History trip every 2 years to Berlin to support the GCSE Germany unit.

 Useful Links